 Since this recipe uses discard and makes a loaf instead of a boule, it's great for beginners just starting to bake with gluten-free sourdough.
 This recipe is derived from my Soft Gluten Free Sandwich Bread.

-You will need gluten-free sourdough discard to make this sandwich bread, and preferably from a superfine brown rice flour or sorghum flour starter.
-If you don't have a gluten-free sourdough starter, you will first need to make one and can find out how with my guide on How to Make a Gluten Free Sourdough Starter.
+You’ll need gluten-free sourdough discard to make this sandwich bread, ideally from a brown rice or sorghum flour starter.
+If you don’t already have a gluten-free sourdough starter, you’ll need to make one first: How to Make a Gluten Free Sourdough Starter.

 Don't want to make a gluten-free starter from scratch?
 This Sourdough Starter Culture packet gives you a head start with a dehydrated gluten-free sourdough starter culture and directions to follow to maintain it for years to come.
 I love this website because there's also cheesemaking, yogurt, kombucha, and fermented vegetable kits.
 Use the code WONDERS15X on Cultures for Health's website to get 15% off!
 The GF Starter is also available on Amazon here.